benjaminion/upgrading-ethereum-book/src/book.md

         assert block.state_root == hash_tree_root(state)
 ```

-In the spec, a state transition is triggered by receiving a block to process.
+As the spec is written, a state transition is triggered by receiving a block to process.
 That means that we first need to fast forward from our current slot number in the state (which is the slot at which we last processed a block) to the slot of the block we are processing.
 We treat intervening slots, if any, as empty.
 This "fast-forward" is done by [`process_slots()`](#def_process_slots), which also triggers epoch processing as required.

 In actual client implementations, state updates will usually be time-based, triggered by moving to the next slot if a block has not been received.
 However, the fast-forward functionality will be used when exploring different forks in the block tree.